 The area around the Ganges has been inhabited for around 4000 years now, and its basin is currently home to over 400 million people.
 They rely on the river for drinking water, food, irrigation, and manufacturing.
 It is easily the most populated river basin in the world.

-Though it receives much less press than the second longest river in the U.S., the Missouri River is reported at over 2350 miles, and is actually the longest river in North America.
+Though it receives much less press than the second longest river in the U.S., the Missouri River is reported at over 2350 miles, and is both the longest river in the US and the longest river in North America.
 About half a million square miles drains into it.
 Nevertheless, it is considered but a tributary of the Mississippi River.

 The Missouri, or “Mighty Mo,” starts in the Rocky Mountains of Montana and meanders eastward until emptying into the Mississippi just north of St. Louis.
 Consequently, it played a vital role in the expansion of the American West.